 6. Enjoy Waiheke’s Beaches

+You may already enjoy some of the surf beaches in New Zealand but don’t overlook the beautiful beaches of Waiheke.
 Waiheke Island is home to countless amazing beaches, so there was never any doubt that a visit to the seaside would be on the cards.

 Take your pick from Onetangi Beach, Oneroa Bay, Palm Beach, Palm Beach, Sandy Bay, Man O War Bay and so many more.

-Many of the beaches on Waiheke are well-suited to swimming, sunbathing and family fun, with fine sand and grassy areas for the kids to play.
+Many of the beaches on Waiheke are well-suited to swimming, sunbathing, and family fun, with fine sand and grassy areas for the kids to play.

 On a beautiful day, there’s no better place on the island to be!

 Did you know?
 Oneroa is the most accessible beach from the Matiatia Wharf ferry.
 From there, it only takes half an hour to walk around to this beach paradise.
-This is also one of the main townships with restaurants, cafes and art galleries.
+This is also one of the main townships with restaurants, cafes, and art galleries.

 7. Hike the Ta Ara Hura Track